shishir-subedii/backend-template/README.md

 - run the project(development): npm run start:dev

-later use your own github repo and it's configurations.
+later use your own github repo and it's configurations. you can remove the past commits and start fresh with your own repo.